uwindsorcss/css-site/README.md

-# CSS Site
+# UWindsor CSS Site

 ## Overview

 This repository contains the source code for the University of Windsor Computer Science Society's website, developed with the Next.js framework.
-A key feature is the integration of Discord authorization, which is specifically designed to allow only University of Windsor students to join our Discord server, ensuring a secure and student-exclusive community.
-The site also provides up-to-date information on events and activities, alongside regularly published newsletters.
+This site is designed to serve our student community by providing information on upcoming events, newsletters, and other resources.
+The site is integrated with Discord to verify student status and provide access to the society's Discord server.

 ![css-site-preview](https://github.com/uwindsorcss/css-site/assets/60056206/cc065bad-660a-462a-94ca-7bacfc022a53)